DustinRogers/Choosing-Test-Stores/README.md

 numeric_feats <-names(test_cntl[sapply(test_cntl, function(x) length(unique(x)))>12])
 test_cntl[numeric_feats] <- lapply(test_cntl[numeric_feats], as.numeric)
 ```
-#### Next I check null values and see that there are 6 rows that are all missing demographic data.
+#### Next I check to see if the data has any null values.
+I see that there are 6 rows that are all missing demographic data.
 <table class="table table-striped table-hover" style="margin-left: auto; margin-right: auto;">
  <thead>
   <tr>